MAGANER/l/README.md

 # l
-Alternative to ls classical application
+Alternative to ls classical application<br>
 (I made everything i wanted, so i think i won't do anything with repo for now, but it's still open for contributions)

 # Output customization